DrakeOwenIO/Blocks/README.md

-# MilestoneGame
+# Blocks
-Milestone browser game project for my NCSU Software Dev Program called 'Blocks'
+'Blocks' is a milestone browser game project for my NCSU Software Dev Program.

 Note: Must run in live server to allow imports to work properly